In a nutshell: The biggest wave surfed in the world each year has been at Pe’ahi more than any other place.

 How to Know if Jaws is Going Off

-We post High Surf Warnings on MauiGuidebook.com (tip: like our Facebook page, we also post High Surf warnings there.)
-Also check the chart below for real-time wave heights to time your visit within the high surf event.
+We post it on MauiGuidebook.com (tip: like our Facebook page.)
+Also check the chart below (has not been working recently…the buoy may be down) for real-time wave heights to time your visit within the high surf event.

 The Pe’ahi Lookout